 If the story of B. cullumanus is one of decline and gloom, that of B. hypnorum reminds us that changes are not necessarily all one way.
 This small bumblebee, looking rather like a white-tailed B. pascuorum although actually a member of the B. pratorum-group (Pyrobombus), has been steadily increasing its range throughout Europe.
 That it should be able to expand, in the face of declines of many other bumblebee species, is due to the fact that this is a species associated with open clearings in woodlands.
 With the expansion of urban gardens throughout Europe it has been able to find readily available forage and nesting resources.

 First recorded in Britain in 2001 from near Southampton.
-Currently known (2014) from much of England and Wales.
+Currently known (2015) from much of England and Wales.
 The bee was recorded in Scotland for the first time in 2013 (Several places in the Borders and also in the Central Lowland belt) and has been spreading across areas of suitable habitat rapidly.
 The first records from the island of Ireland came in the Autumn of 2014 when a queen was found visiting Ivy (Hedera helix) flowers on the Antrim coast at Cushenden.
-It is, as yet unrecorded from Man and Ireland.
+It is, as yet unrecorded from Man.
 There seems little reason why it should not eventually spread to most of Britain.
 Widely distributed across Europe and Asia to Japan.
 In 2010 the species appeared in Iceland for the first time (Ólafsson 2010).

 Status (in Britain only)

 This species is not regarded as being of conservation concern in Britain